 Western Australia had a three year daylight saving trial from 2006 to 2009.
 They voted against daylight saving in 2009 and now maintain Western Standard Time all year round.

 Queensland maintains Eastern Standard Time all year round.
 This causes much debate every year in the south-eastern corner of the state, and particularly on the Gold Coast which straddles the border.
-However, much of Queensland is in the tropics where residents have no desire to change their clocks in order to increase the amount of hot sunlight and UV rays that they, and their children, are exposed to.
-Skin cancer is common in the topics and subtropics.

 What to do to changeover: